CodeRush24/DefiHub/README.md

 # DefiHub - A Decentralised Finance Frontend Website

-DefiHub is a basic Frontend website.
+Defi is a Frontend Website template of a Decentralised Finance
 ## Technology Used

  - ReactJS